raspberrypilearning/drum-star/en/step_5.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Your drum skills are improving, time for a second upgrade.
-This time you will choose which drum to add.
+Your drum skills are improving.
+Time for a second upgrade!
+In this step, you will choose which drum to add.
 </div>
 <div>
 ![The Stage showing party backdrop with 3 drums.](images/second-upgrade.png){:width="300px"}